-Once vulcanisation had been discovered the manufacture of rubber goods rapidly expanded.
-Charles Macintosh’s award-winning stand at an 1851 exhibition displayed many rubber products which had never been available before, setting the company on the road to financial security.
+Once vulcanisation had been discovered, the manufacture of rubber goods rapidly expanded.
+Charles Macintosh’s award-winning stand at an 1851 exhibition displayed rubber products that had never been available before, setting the company on the road to financial security.

-By this time Charles Macintosh was based at Cambridge St. Manchester, these premises became the home of Dunlop Rubber in 1925 as it broadened its business into the general rubber goods trade, Dunlop Extrusions are now proudly part of the Nufox family of brands.
+By this time, Charles Macintosh was based at Cambridge St. Manchester; these premises became the home of Dunlop Rubber in 1925 as it broadened its business into the general rubber goods trade.

 Manchester became a major centre for rubber processing because of its cotton industry and the use of rubber to waterproof cloth.